betnero/passadena/README.md

 # passadena
 A password generator designed with ease of use in mind.
 It generates a secure password of a chosen length using python 'secrets' module.
-Python 'random' is not to be considered secure for that purpose.
+Python 'random' moduke is not to be considered secure for that purpose.

 # Disclaimer